St Petersburg Nursing Home Abuse Lawyers

 You should visit your loved one at times, aside from your usually scheduled visits.
 If the staff delays you from being able to see your loved one, you should demand to know why.
 While it is possible that they could be bathing, or doing other forms of hands-on care, listen to your instincts.
 If it happens more than once, and you have reason to suspect your loved one isn’t receiving the proper care, then it is a warning sign that all may not be as it appears.

-What should you do if you feel like you or someone you know has been abused?
+What should you do if you or someone you know has been abused by an assisted living facility in Florida?

 If you, or someone you know, is in a nursing home or care facility and you have reason to suspect that abuse is taking place, act now.
 Alert the authorities if you feel that there has been illegal activity.
 The next step, once you have alerted the authorities, is to reach out to an experienced St Petersburg nursing home abuse attorney.